Createdd/Writing/articles/AWSIntro.md

-# Introduction Amazon Web Services (AWS)
+# Introducing Amazon Web Services (AWS)

 [<img src="https://images.unsplash.com/photo-1484157737210-f58966446e05?dpr=2&auto=format&fit=crop&w=767&h=508&q=80&cs=tinysrgb&crop=">](https://unsplash.com/photos/WbIEX9Hq-EI) https://unsplash.com/photos/WbIEX9Hq-EI

-During my web development learning experience I came stumbled very often over Amazon Web Services but never really understood what it's capabilities are.
-The following article contains the things I have learned from my research.
+During my web development learning experience I stumbled very often over Amazon Web Services but never really understood what it's capabilities are.
+The following article contains a starting point on what I have learned from my research.

 If you want to start learning more about AWS check out my provided links at the end.
 Unfortunately there is a lot of outdated or simple badly explained content on the web.
 Be sure to consolidate a good resource.